aziflaj/aziflaj.github.io/_posts/2015-11-08-week-4-challenge-server-side-javascript.md

 title:      "Week #4 challenge: Server-side JavaScript"
 date:       2015-11-08
 comments:   true
-summary:    "This week on my 52 weeks, 52 projects challenge I tried a back-end JavaScript framework called Sails.js.
-Sails is an MVC framework based on Express.js and socket.io that resembles the MVC behavior of frameworks like Ruby on Rails.
-I also used MongoDB, a NoSQL database, to store the data."
+summary:    I gave a try to Sails.js, an MVC framework built upon Express.js and socket.io that resembles the MVC behavior of frameworks like Ruby on Rails
-tags:       [challenge, node, javascript, mvc, framework, mongo, mongodb]
+category:
+    - project52
+    - node
+    - mongo
 ---

 This week on my **52 weeks, 52 projects** challenge I tried a back-end JavaScript framework called [Sails.js](http://sailsjs.org/).
 Sails is an MVC framework based on [Express.js](http://expressjs.com/) and [socket.io](http://socket.io/) that resembles the MVC behavior of frameworks like [Ruby on Rails](http://rubyonrails.org/).
 I also used MongoDB, a NoSQL database, to store the data.